stephen-fralich/oci_azerothcore/README.md

 # oci_azerothcore
-A Terraform / OCI Resource Manager module for deploying AzerothCore
+A Terraform / OCI Resource Manager module for deploying AzerothCore in Oracle Cloud